FAQ: Perry Outreach Program (POP)

 You may request feedback on your application.
 If you send an email to us at info@perryinitiative.org, we can provide you with insight about your program’s applicant pool and how you can improve in the future.

-Please email us at [email protected] as soon as possible.
+If you are unable to make it to the program, lease email us at info@perryinitiative.org as soon as possible.
 We will be able to give your spot to a student on the waitlist.

-Yes and no. If you notify us ahead of the program (or day of the program, in case of sudden illness) that you are unable to attend, you are eligible to apply again for next year’s program.
+If you notify us ahead of the program (or day of the program, in case of sudden illness) that you are unable to attend, you are eligible to apply again for next year’s program.
 You do need to fill out the application again.
 While you will be given preference in admissions, you are not guaranteed admittance.
-If you did not notify us ahead of time and simply no showed on the day of the event, you will be disqualified from admission to all future Perry Initiative events.

 Have more questions?
 Contact us here.